samboy/MaraDNS/README.md

    As I type this, in the middle of the COVID-19 crisis, I find myself with a lot of free time again.
-I am actively developing the new Lua-based nameservers based on my decades of experience writing DNS servers.
+I am actively developing the new Lua-based `coLunacyDNS` nameserver based on my decades of experience writing DNS servers.
 The servers right now can allow one to quickly implement custom solutions where customized resolution of DNS names is needed.